lagom/lagom-java-maven-chirper-example/DEPLOY.md

 Often for the purpose of resiliency and performance, multiple instances of a service are started and its state is synchronized by clustering the instances together.
 When network partition occurs, one or more instances of these services are separated from the rest of the network.
 Therefore the updates to the cluster state may not reach these orphaned instances, which may lead to inconsistencies or corruption of data managed by these service instances.

-[Production Suite](https://www.lightbend.com/platform/production) provides an out of the box defense against network partition in the form of Akka Split Brain Resolver (SBR) which is one of the commercial extension available from [Akka](http://akka.io/).
+ConductR provides an out of the box defense against network partition in the form of Akka Split Brain Resolver (SBR) which is one of the commercial extension available from [Akka](http://akka.io/).

-[Production Suite](https://www.lightbend.com/platform/production) comprises of core nodes and agent nodes.
-The core nodes contains the state of the applications managed by [Production Suite](https://www.lightbend.com/platform/production), i.e. where it's running, how many instances are requested, and whether the number of requested instances has been met.
+ConductR comprises of core nodes and agent nodes.
+The core nodes contains the state of the applications managed by ConductR, i.e. where it's running, how many instances are requested, and whether the number of requested instances has been met.
 The core node is also responsible for the decision making related to scaling up and down of application instances.
 The agent nodes are responsible for the actual starting and stopping of the applications.

 Upon encountering the network partition, the segment of the network which contains majority of the core node will be kept running.
 The remaining instances of core nodes will automatically restart itself, waiting for the opportunity to rejoin the cluster.
-Once the opportunity to rejoin the cluster is available (i.e. network failure is now fixed), the correct state of the applications managed by [Production Suite](https://www.lightbend.com/platform/production) will be replicated to these core nodes.
+Once the opportunity to rejoin the cluster is available (i.e. network failure is now fixed), the correct state of the applications managed by ConductR will be replicated to these core nodes.

 When agent nodes encounters the network partition, each of the agent node will attempt to reconnect to core nodes on other parts of the network automatically.
 If the attempt to reconnect actually failed after a given period of time, the agent node will shut itself down along with all the application processes that it manages.
 Agent nodes will shutdown the application processes to prevent divergent application state that may occur during network partition.
 Once clean shutdown is accomplished, the agent node will restart and attempt to automatically reconnect to all the core nodes it has seen previously.
 Once it's able to rejoin the core node, if the number of application instances has not been met, the core node will instruct the agent to start the processes accordingly.